countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

 Functional Modules

   * Modules should be responsible for a specific task or set of RELATED tasks.
+  * Functions should be placed in the LEAST SPECIFIC module where they can be used.
   * Modules should communicate through easily testable interfaces.
 A huge heirarchy of objects shouldn't be required to test a single method, because the method should only take arguments it actually uses (not a big tree which happens to contain those)

 ### Comments